First International Syndicalist Congress: Preparations

 In August, the debate with the CGT flared up again.
 Writing in La Bataille Syndicaliste, Léon Jouhaux declared the CGT militants' solidarity with the syndicalist congress, yet made it very clear that his organization would not participate.
 Cornilessen used these remarks to point out to local leaders that it was up to them whether they came to London or not.
 De Ambris's response was more aggressive; he accused the CGT of desertion and reiterated his rejection of international secretariats, particularly of ISNTUC.
 In response, La Vie Ouvrière, the CGT's official organ, attacked both Cornelissen and De Ambris in a piece drafted by a number of leading French syndicalists, including Monatte, Jouhaux, Alphonse Merrheim, Alfred Rosmer, and Georges Dumoulin.
-It claimed the uses of the congress, the exchange of information and mutual aid between national federations, were outweighed by the risk of deepening schisms within the European labor movement, especially if a formal international organization was to be founded.
+It claimed the uses of the congress, the exchange of information and mutual aid between national federations, were outweighed by the risk of deepening schisms within the European labour movement, especially if a formal international organization was to be founded.
 In the course of the debate the tone became increasingly contentious.
 In his response, Cornelissen claimed the CGT was not "corresponding to the current development of our international syndicalist movement nor [...] particularly revolutionary."
 The IWW accused the CGT of being financed by the French government.
 The CGT fired back by claiming that Cornelissen did not understand syndicalism.

 Meanwhile, preparations in London were scarcely coming along.
 It became necessary for Christiaan Cornelissen to travel to England to salvage the project.
 At the time, the Irish Transport and General Workers' Union, which had syndicalist elements, was involved in the Dublin Lockout and the British were focused on supporting this struggle.
 Bowman even suggested postponing the congress or holding it in secret, but Cornelissen would have none of it.
 Cornelissen with the help of some London-based supporters completed the preparations.